shulin16/ELIEI/README.md

 |  LLFlow | 25.46 | 0.890 | 0.130 |
 | **ELIEI (Ours)** | **26.23** | **0.899** | **0.116** |

-Quantitative comparison of existing SOTA methods and our method on the proposed dataset.
+The table shows quantitative comparison of existing SOTA methods and our method on the proposed dataset.
 We adapt PSNR, SSIM, and LPIPS to measure the reconstruction quality, structural similarity, and perceptual quality respectively.

 ## Get Started
 ### Dependencies and Installation